STM32-base/STM32-base.github.io/guides/platformio.md

 }
 ```

-After this step, we have a basic project that is ready for compiling and uploading.
+After this step the project is ready for compiling and uploading.

 ## Compiling and Uploading the Firmware

-Now we can build the project.
-To compile the final firmware we can use the following options: Build option on the `Project Tasks` menu, Build button on PlatformIO Toolbar, using Command Palette `View: Command Palette > PlatformIO: Build`, using the Task Menu `Tasks: Run Task... > PlatformIO: Build` or via the `cmd-alt-b / ctrl-alt-b` hotkeys:
+Now the project can be built.
+The following options are available to compile the final firmware : Build option on the `Project Tasks` menu, Build button on PlatformIO Toolbar, using Command Palette `View: Command Palette > PlatformIO: Build`, using the Task Menu `Tasks: Run Task... > PlatformIO: Build` or via the `cmd-alt-b / ctrl-alt-b` hotkeys:

 ![Getting Started with PlatformIO Build]({{ site.url }}/assets/img/guides/platformio/setting-up-project-4.png)
 {: style="text-align: center;"}

-If everything went well, we should see the successful result in the terminal window:
+If everything went well, the successful result should be printed in the terminal window:

 ![Getting Started with PlatformIO]({{ site.url }}/assets/img/guides/platformio/setting-up-project-5.png)
 {: style="text-align: center;"}

 If you see errors, please check your typing carefully and try again.

-To upload the firmware to the board we can use following options: Upload option on the `Project Tasks` menu, Upload button on PlatformIO Toolbar, using Command Palette `View: Command Palette > PlatformIO: Upload`, using Task Menu `Tasks: Run Task... > PlatformIO: Upload` or via the `cmd-alt-u / ctrl-alt-u` hotkeys:
+The following options can be used to upload the firmware to the board: Upload option on the `Project Tasks` menu, Upload button on PlatformIO Toolbar, using Command Palette `View: Command Palette > PlatformIO: Upload`, using Task Menu `Tasks: Run Task... > PlatformIO: Upload` or via the `cmd-alt-u / ctrl-alt-u` hotkeys:

 ![Getting Started with PlatformIO Upload]({{ site.url }}/assets/img/guides/platformio/setting-up-project-6.png)
 {: style="text-align: center;"}